AFFORDABILITY, LIVABILITY & SUSTAINABILITY

 There is a housing affordability crisis in Los Angeles.
 The number of people experiencing homelessness has exploded to over 60,000 in the County.
 And rents keep going up while wages remain stagnant for the majority of people, forcing Angelenos out of the city and into unbearable commutes – which creates traffic and contributes to climate change.

 Our city has explored many strategies, tactics, and ideas to address these problems.
 After decades of hard work by housing activists, politicians, and the voters, the housing crisis has gotten worse.
-Public investment has been made through Proposition HHH creating $1.2 billion for housing – and still, after two years not a single unit has been delivered.
+Public investment has been made through Proposition HHH creating $1.2 billion for housing – but despite historic amounts of funding, homelessness is still getting worse.

 Why is this happening?
 A group of activists and volunteers across the state (and the country) started trying to figure out the root cause of the crisis – what is the problem behind the problem?
 Why is LA’s crisis the worst in the country, while some places do not even face this issue?
 Why is it so hard to solve?